ronnymarca81/adecco/README.md

 ![register](https://github.com/ronnymarca81/adecco/assets/107527808/8a456ca8-b630-4648-8038-0834c153bda7)

 2. Complete the form with your Full name, email and password.
-   2.1 Hi
+(There are some constraints for Full Name field: must be at least 10 characters, email field: must has a valid email format and password field: must be at least 8 characters )
 4. Click on the register button.